jreslock/terraform-provider-docs-local/README.md

 ### Configuration

-Create a `providers.yaml` file with your desired providers:
+Create a `providers.yaml` file with your desired providers.
+You can name the file anything you would like but the utility looks for a `providers.yaml` by default if you prefer less typing.

+Currently the tool requires that the source repositories all have a `main` branch.
+This is a bug/design flaw and will be addressed soon.
+Repositories with `master` instead of `main` do not clone properly and throw an error.
+Again, this is known and will be addressed in an upcoming release.

 ```yaml
 target_dir: terraform-providers  # Optional, defaults to "terraform-providers"